JacobBonner/JenkinsTutorial/README.md

 ___

 ## Part 8 - REST API
-While most interactions with Jenkins are done through the UI or through SCM, there are times when we may want to interact with Jenkins outside of a plugin enabled resource.
+While most interactions with Jenkins are done through the UI or through SCM, there are times when you may want to interact with Jenkins outside of a plugin enabled resource.
 An example of this is using the Jenkins REST API, through which you can retrieve information on jobs, pipelines, builds, the build queue, and more, as well as trigger builds remotely.
 Below are steps you must take before you can trigger builds or retrieve information from your Jenkins server with the REST API:

-1. Before we can send requests via the Jenkins API, we need to aqcuire a token from the Jenkins UI.
+1. Before you can send requests via the Jenkins API, you need to acquire a token from the Jenkins UI.
     - From the Dashboard, click on your name in the top right corner, and then click on 'Configure'.
     - Under the section 'API Token', press 'Add new Token', give it a name, and then hit 'Generate'.
     - Make sure to copy this token because it can't be recovered in the future!
 You can also revoke the token and create a new one if you need to.